 6. Withdrawal from social activities

 Do you find yourself withdrawing from social activities?
 Are you no longer interested in seeing friends or family?
 Withdrawing from social activities is a common symptom of burnout.
 This is because burnout can lead to feelings of isolation and loneliness.

 If you’re experiencing any of the above symptoms, it’s important to take steps to address the problem.
 This may include changing your work situation, such as delegating tasks or taking on a new challenge.
 You may also need to change your lifestyle, such as getting regular exercise and enough sleep.
 Finally, if you’re feeling particularly overwhelmed, you may need health care professional help.

 There are several ways to prevent or reduce stress in your life.
 These include:

 1. Love Yourself

 You might be surprised by this burnout antidote.
 How can self-love be a burnout prevention plan?
 I am glad you asked!
 Learning to appreciate yourself helps to reduce stress by increasing your self-esteem.
 When you appreciate yourself, you’re less likely to compare yourself to others and feel inadequate.
-When you have high regard for yourself, you quickly identify your needs and set boundaries to protect yourself against stress and exhaustion.
-When you feel psychological safety and security, you don’t overcompensate for your limitations, but you carefully use your strengths to keep a work-life balance.
+If you have high regard for yourself, you quickly identify your needs and set boundaries to protect yourself against stress and exhaustion.
+Psychological safety and security don’t let you overcompensate for your limitations, but you carefully use your strengths to keep a work-life balance.
 Journaling can really help you to reflect on your values, beliefs, strengths, and limitations.